23AIBox/23AIBox-DFinder/README.md

 ## Dataset

 We provide two processed datasets: drugbank-DFI and pubmed-DFI.
-If you need these two datasets, please contact jjyang1125@mail.nwpu.edu.cn.
+See more in 'data'

 ## An example to run DFinder